Welcome to the Pitchfest at the London Screenwriters’ Festival

 As an LSF delegate, you have the opportunity to pitch your project to agents, producers or commissioners in one of our pitching sessions.

-We are flying in top talent from Hollywood who will be joined by the cream of the British industry, as well as hungry and emerging producers looking for new relationships.
+We fly in top talent from Hollywood who will be joined by the cream of the British TV and Film industry, as well as hungry and emerging producers looking for new relationships.

 - Buy your pass to the festival.

-- Check out the producers, execs and agents and make a list of who you would like to pitch too (list of pitchees goes live around four weeks prior to the event).
+- Check out the producers, execs and agents and make a list of who you would like to pitch to (the complete and finalised list of pitchees goes live around four weeks prior to the event).